jundalisay/superbnetlify/content/en/research/fresnel/light/section-02c.md

 [Four pages, devoted to a description of some experimental precautions and to a computation of exterior fringes on Young'shypothesis of reflection from the edge of the opaque body, are here omitted.}

-68. We have just seen that both the formation and the posi- tion of the exterior fringes can be explained in a satisfactory manner by considering them as produced by the meeting of aninfinitely great number of secondary waves which originate onthat part of the primary wave which is not intercepted by the opaque screen.
+68. Both the formation and the position of the exterior fringes can be explained in a satisfactory manner by considering them as produced by the meeting of aninfinitely great number of secondary waves which originate onthat part of the primary wave which is not intercepted by the opaque screen.

 From this view it follows that the light whichis inflected into the shadow ought not to produce any bright or dark band, but ought to diminish gradually in intensity, pro- vided the screen is sufficiently large to allow no light to goaround the other side; and this is true, even though this inflected light, like that which gives rise to the exterior fringes, is the resultant of an infinitude of secondary waves.
-This will i 129
+This will
-MEMOIRS ON

 TABLE COMPARING THE RESULTS OF EXPERIMENT WITHTHOSE OF THEORY EXTERIOR FRINGES IN RED LIGHT OP WAVE-LENGTH 0.000638 MM.

 Number
 of obser- vation
-THE WAVE-THEORY OF LIGHT

 by taking the sums of the squares of the corresponding numbersand subtracting ^.
 In spite of the inaccuracy introduced by the method of partial integration employed in the first table, it is seen that the intensity of light diminishes rapidly as v